darian-heede/pi-arch-setup/README.md

 The device might not be able to get a connection and need access to wifi be granted by router entry.
 This can be done by adding a wifi device in wifi security options in the router management console.

-After the `dhcpcd <interface-name>` command yields a valid connection it is useful to have the pi connect on startup:
+After the `dhcpcd <interface-name>` command yields a valid connection it is useful to have the pi connect on startup

 ```bash
 # Copy and editexample config file